Unlocking New Treatments for Inflammatory and Neurodegenerative Conditions

 Natural medicinal value and health benefits

 • Antioxidant Properties: Anacardic acid has been found to inhibit pro-oxidant enzymes involved in the production of reactive oxygen species (ROS).
-Hence, its potential use in many disorders characterized by oxidative stress such as that seen in Parkinson’s disease, Alzheimer’s other neurodegenerative conditions
+Hence, its potential use in many disorders characterized by oxidative stress such as that seen in neurodegenerative diseases.

 • Antiproliferative Activity: Antiproliferative activities have been thought to be due to the inhibition of histone acetyltransferase, an enzyme thought to play a role in cell proliferation and death.